Parameter Estimation and Adaptive Solution of the Leray-Burgers Equation Using Physics-Informed Neural Networks: Background

 They considered a special smoothing kernel associated with the Green function of the Helmholtz operator

-where $\alpha>0$ is interpreted as the \emph{characteristic wavelength scale} below which the smaller physical phenomena are averaged out (see for example \cite{Holm2}).
+where $\alpha$ is interpreted as the \emph{characteristic wavelength scale} below which the smaller physical phenomena are averaged out and it accelerates energy decay \cite{Holm2, Norgard}.
 Applying the smoothing kernel to the convective term in \eqref{BE} yields

 where $v = v(t,x)$ is a \emph{vector field} and $u_\alpha$ is the \emph{filtered vector field}.
 The filtered vector $u_\alpha$ is smoother than $v$ and the equation (\ref{B_alpha}) is a nonlinear Leray-type regularization \cite{Leray} of the inviscid Burgers equation.
 Here and in the following, we abuse the notation of the filtered vector $u_\alpha$ with $u$.
 If we express the equation (\ref{B_alpha}) in the filtered vector $u$, it becomes a quasilinear evolution equation that consists of the inviscid Burgers equation plus $\mathcal{O}(\alpha^2)$ nonlinear terms \cite{BF1, BF2, BF3}: